plantgenomicslab/BCH709/_episodes/HPC_RNA_SEQ.md

 ### E-value
+The Expect value (E) is a parameter that describes the number of hits one can "expect" to see by chance when searching a database of a particular size.
+It decreases exponentially as the Score (S) of the match increases.
+Essentially, the E value describes the random background noise.

 E-value = the number of HSPs having score S (or higher) expected to occur by chance.

 Smaller E-value, more significant in statistics